I aspire to transform clay into something you might not expect.

-My forms begin with an ultra smooth, ultra white clay, thickly wheel-thrown and sometimes slightly altered from the round.
-Surfaces are repetitively marked, carved, and pierced.
-Even the smallest mark matters.
-Even the smallest mark has the power to move the texture across the surface, change its direction and then turn it back again.
-To enhance the surface.
-Or destroy it.
-With each bit of carving and with every piercing, I must be aware of how the glaze will carry the light through this landscape of valleys and peaks.
+As I mark, carve, and pierce the surface, every detail—no matter how small or seemingly insignificant—matters.
+Even the smallest mark holds the power to move the texture across the surface, change its direction, and then turn it back again.
+With every mark, I contemplate how the glaze will carry the light through the vessel’s landscape of valleys and peaks.
 Where will it pool and go darker?
 Where will it barely show itself at all?
-And so slowly—very, very slowly and contemplatively—the surface work continues.
-Shadows deepen, patterns emerge, texture moves deeper into the form and what was visual becomes physical.
-Until at last, surface is form.